s/y Nine of Cups Maritime Canada Summer 2001

 inside this giant lobster trap for a photo.

-The term rum-running is more commonly applied to smuggling over water; bootlegging is applied to smuggling over land.
+The term rum-running is more commonly

 From Lunenburg to Halifax,